 It appears that there are a number of reasons for the difference in outcomes related to gender.
 The first relates to the size of the patient.
 Smaller femoral head sizes do not do as well in a resurfacing procedure and women on average have smaller femoral head sizes.
 It also appears that women still have a higher rate of revision following a resurfacing hip replacement when a larger head size is used, but the reason for this is not clear.
-Males with a smaller femoral head size also have an increased risk of revision when compared to males with larger femoral head sizes.
+Males with a smaller femoral head sizes.
 The use of this type of hip replacement is now largely confined to men younger than 65 years who have larger femoral heads.